ansible-collections/community.general/commit-rights.md

 * Adjust code as necessary based on the Comments provided
 * Ask someone from the other committers to do a final review and merge

-We are aware that this can be a difficult process at times.
-Sometimes, the team breaks the rules by making direct commits or merging their own PRs.
+Sometimes, committers merge their own pull requests.
 This section is a set of guidelines.
-If you're changing a comma in a doc, or making a very minor change, you can use your best judgement.
+If you are changing a comma in a doc or making a very minor change, you can use your best judgement.
 This is another trust thing.
 The process is critical for any major change, but for little things or getting something done quickly, use your best judgement and make sure people on the team are aware of your work.

 Roles
 -----
-* Release managers: Merge PRs to `stable-X` branches, create tags to do releases.
+* Release managers: Merge pull requests to `stable-X` branches, create tags to do releases.
 * Committers: Fine to do PRs for most things, but we should have a timebox.
 Hanging PRs may merge on the judgement of these devs.
 * Module maintainers: Module maintainers own specific modules and have indirect commit access through the current module PR mechanisms.
 This is primary [ansibullbot](https://github.com/ansibullbot)'s `shipit` mechanism.